neurochain/core/doc/architecture.md

 * Timestamp.
 * Previous block's hash.
 * Public key of author.
-* height.
+* Height.

 And a list of transactions.
 Transaction are sorted by their hash.

 # PII TL;DR

-The PII is an algorithm rating address based on their transactions.
+The PII is an algorithm rating addresses based on their transactions.

-After a period called assembly, an election is made, mean rating and ranking all the address which has made transaction during this period.
+After a period called "assembly", an election is made.
+Addresses are rated and ranked based on transactions made during this period.
+The assembly last 12000 blocks.
-The 500 first address will be allowed to write blocks during the "after the next" (not the following, the one after) assembly.
-We delay the use of the ranking to smooth
+The 500 first addresses will be allowed to write blocks during the "after the next" (not the following, the one after) assembly.
+We delay the use of the ranking to smoothen
-PII computation and not stole the blockchain.
+PII computation and stall the blockchain.

-During an assembly address amongs the 500 are chosen randomly to write 24 blocks in a row.
+During an assembly, addresses amongs the 500 top are chosen randomly to write a block.

 The seed for randomness is the sha3-256 of the parity of the hash of every block of the election assembly.

 Example:
-* During election assembly block hash are: 0xdead, 0xc0de, 0x4242, 0x1337 => hashing 0001
+* During the election blocks hash are: 0xdead, 0xc0de, 0x4242, 0x1337 => hashing 0001

-Since last miner of the assembly period can "choose" the hash parity by selecting transaction it inserts the block.
-Last miner can only choose between two seeds.
+Since the last miner of the assembly period can "choose" the hash parity by selecting transaction it inserts in the block.
+The last miner can only choose between two seeds.

 # Miners